candebellavita/vkompth/MAXI_J1348-630/README.md

 ![figura](figure6.png)

-Then fit and after a while you should get:
+Then fit and, after a while, you should get:

 ```